 The Swagtron T6 travels at up to 12mph while the others (the non off road hoverboards) have a speed of between 7 and 8mph.
 The T6 is also the strongest with the most powerful motor and longest range per charge.

 Last year the Swagtron T1 and T5 were the most popular, but right now 2018’s Swagtron T580 is flying off the virtual shelves – it has bluetooth, app connectivity and is CHEAPER than the two models that came before.

-Also the price is definitely a big selling point – right now its priced at just $179.99 and with our exclusive coupon code: swag-1511A965BLHP, you can get an extra $10 OFF plus FREE shipping.
-Its start up balancing feature will be good for beginners or kids as it makes it safer to get on and off the board without falling off!
+Also the price is definitely a big selling point – right now its priced at just $149.99 on Amazon Its start up balancing feature will be good for beginners or kids as it makes it safer to get on and off the board without falling off!